 Opting to delay taking your exams / assessments

-We know that for some of you, the impact of Covid-19 means that this has created circumstances that may now be significantly affecting your ability to engage fully in your studies.
-This may be because you have no quiet spaces to study and take examinations, that you have additional family and other care responsibilities, you have limited or no access to the internet and so forth.
+We know that for some of you the impact of ill-health and/or other unforeseen circumstances may be significantly affecting your ability to engage fully in your studies.
 For these reasons you may not feel prepared to sit the exams or complete other forms of final, summative assessments in the Summer Term.

-Should you be unable to take the Summer Term exams or complete other assessments in this period you can defer your studies.
-However, you should be aware that such a major decision needs careful consideration as this brings an inevitable delay to your progression to the next stage of your programme, or as a finalist to the award of your degree.
+Should you be unable to take the Summer Term exams or complete other assessments in this period you can delay your final summative assessments to the next available opportunity.
+However, you should be aware that such a major decision needs careful consideration as this brings an inevitable delay to your progression to the next stage of your course, or as a finalist to the award of your degree.
+If you request for any of these assessment(s) to be delayed, you should note that the marks achieved in other modules which you have completed will not be considered by the Board of Examiners until after the August examination period (see below).
+This means that where you fail any other modules, the next available opportunity to retrieve the credit will normally be May/June of the following academic year.
 There may also be financial and other impacts that you may wish to consider in the light of your personal circumstances.

-Should you feel that, due to the extreme personal circumstances you are experiencing during this period, you have no choice but to seek to defer, please talk to your Divisional Student Support Team at the earliest opportunity and they will advise you of the process for enabling this to happen as well as the implications of such a major decision on your academic progress.
-Again, there is no need to provide evidence of your circumstances - we know that students who make the decision not to engage in the Summer Term assessment period will have valid reasons for not doing so, and the Board of Examiners will take these into consideration.
+Should you feel that, due to the extreme personal circumstances you are experiencing during this period, you have no choice but to seek to delay, please talk to your Divisional Student Support Team at the earliest opportunity and they will advise you of the process for enabling this to happen as well as the implications of such a major decision on your academic progress.

-Where a student fails one or more of their modules in May/June they will be permitted to undertake referral examination or assessment at the next available opportunity under existing regulations.
+Where a student fails one or more of their modules in May/June or delays an examination or final summative assessment from May/June they will normally be permitted to undertake referral examination or assessment at the next available opportunity under existing regulations.

-The next available opportunity for deferred and referred examinations and assessments will be 2-13 August 2021.
-All examinations in August will continue to be online.
+The next available opportunity for deferred, referred and delayed examinations and assessments will be 1-12 August 2022.
+All examinations in August will continue to be the same format as those for May/June 2022.

 Please note that in some circumstances, courses subject to professional regulation may be required to vary these examination arrangements.